jacoscaz/treesandrobots.github.io/_posts/2026-06-19-of-agents-models-and-stories.md

 neurological level, will not be expressed to the same extent as it would have been in a healthier body.

-Where is the line, then?
+Furthermore, whereas the evolution of my own linguistic model is inextricably intertwined with that of my overall being, as a biological machine I evolve along a pretty narrow set of biological rules and constraints.
+I have as much control over the inner workings of my body as an agent does over those of its
+model: little to none at all.

+[As I wrote previously][1], then, I cannot help but wonder: where is the line?
+It is obviously somewhere but, at least to my eyes, it is not easy to spot.

-Could there be any merit in thinking of ourselves as accretive stories expressed by biological harnesses equipped with advanced language models?
+Is there any merit in thinking of ourselves as accretive stories expressed by biological harnesses equipped with advanced language models?
 Could personhood be ultimately tied to the rate at which our harnesses express our stories, yet another manifestation of the principle that quantity has a quality of its own?

-What a time we are in.
+Or, perhaps, to the inextricability of our narratives from such harnesses?

+[1]: {{ "/2024/01/am-i-a-large-language-model.html" | prepend: site.baseurl | prepend: site.url }}